privacybydesign/pbdf-website/pages/en/about.md

 abbreviation of *I Reveal My Attributes*.
 With IRMA people can prove in a privacy-friendly and secure manner various personal properties (attributes) about themselves (such as: I'm older than 18), without revealing any other non-relevant information.
+Via such attributes you can *authenticate* yourself, for instance in order to log into a webpage.

 In addition, IRMA allows its users to create attribute-based digital signature, see [IRMA](/irma-explanation) for more information.